ultrox/elm-examples/decoding/README.md

 ### Decoders
 - [Decoding in Elm - Jack](https://www.jackfranklin.co.uk/blog/json-decoding-in-elm/)
+- Elm 0.19.1 (all runnable by copy/paste snippets)

 Decoding validates and interprets data to ensure integrity, enforce data contracts, and mitigate security risks.
 Less strictly typed languages, such as JavaScript, presume data integrity and use implicit type coercion, risking bugs and vulnerabilities.
 Stricter languages like Elm require explicit decoding, enhancing safety and predictability.